alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 Or, I'll declare that I'm working from the bottom when solving with a group, because most people start from the top and it's better to distribute work throughout a cluephrase.

-Importantly, **you can't tell what to priotize if you haven't tried extracting yet**, which is why I value looking ahead on extraction so highly.
+Importantly, **you can't tell what to prioritize if you haven't tried extracting yet**, which is why I value looking ahead on extraction so highly.

 At the hunt-wide level, this also means trying to push solves in rounds where you think it'll be important to get